by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Should I track this?

 If you're curious about your own sensitivity, a simple sleep diary works.
-Rate your sleep each morning (1-5), then compare against the previous night's Kp and Schumann score.
+Rate your sleep each morning (1-5), then compare against the previous night's Kp and Schumann score from the dashboard.
 After a month, you'll either see a clear correlation or discover your sleep patterns are driven by other things entirely.
 Either way, you'll know.

 When is the best time to sleep?